Mortgage Rate Trends: Weekly Market Commentary & Forecast

 Does mortgage history repeat?
 Usually.
 Find out what happened last week/month/year with MarketTrends archives!

-For a longer-range outlook for rates and the economy, one which will take you up until mid October, take a look at our new Two-Month Forecast.
+For a longer-range outlook for mortgage rates and the economy, one which will run through mid-July, have a look at our new Two-Month Forecast.
+If you're wondering where we'll go after that, you might have a look at our 2016 outlook.

 Have you seen HSH in the news lately?